Affiliation: University of Hartford

-Colleen Manassa Darnell currently teaches Egyptian art history at the University of Hartford and is the former William K. and Marilyn M. Simpson Associate Professor of Egyptology at Yale University.
-She received her PhD from the Department of Near Eastern Languages and Civilizations at Yale in 2005.
-Her recent publications include Imagining the Past: Historical Fiction in New Kingdom Egypt and Echoes of Egypt: Conjuring the Land of the Pharaohs, the catalog for an exhibition that she curated at the Peabody Museum of Natural History.
+Colleen Manassa Darnell teaches Egyptian art history at the University of Hartford, is Curatorial Affiliate with the Peabody Museum of Natural History, and is the former William K. and Marilyn M. Simpson Associate Professor of Egyptology at Yale University.
+She received her Ph.D. from the Department of Near Eastern Languages and Civilizations at Yale in 2005.
+Her recent publications include The Ancient Egyptian Netherworld Books (with J. Darnell, Society for Biblical Literature, 2018), Imagining the Past: Historical Fiction in New Kingdom Egypt (Oxford University Press, 2013), and Echoes of Egypt: Conjuring the Land of the Pharaohs, the 2013 catalog for an exhibition that she curated at the Peabody Museum of Natural History.
 Her research interests include Egyptian grammar, New Kingdom literary texts, military history, funerary religion, social history, and landscape archaeology.
-Since 2008, she has directed the Moalla Survey Project, an archaeological expedition that has made several discoveries in a province of Upper Egypt.
+From 2008 to 2015 she directed the Mo’alla Survey Project, an archaeological expedition that made several discoveries in a province of Upper Egypt.

 March 19, 2020 @ 7:00 pm